Request Demo

 Most homeowners associations charge a fee to prepare this letter or certificate.

-Rental Application Fees
+HOA Fees for Rental Application

 Fees associated with rentals have become a hot topic over the last few years, especially for those located in growing vacation hot spots or used as short-term rental properties.

-What Your HOA Dues Do Not Cover
+What Your HOA Fees Do Not Cover

 Gyms, exercise areas, and multi-media spaces can also be equally expensive if they use excessive electricity or power.

 Overall, it can be very tricky figuring out just what is and is not included with your HOA dues.
-If you ever get stuck, consider reaching out to an expert that can help you analyze and interpret your HOA’s financials and bylaws.
+If you ever get stuck, consider reaching out to an expert who can help you analyze and interpret your HOA’s financials and bylaws.

 tw fb link tg whatsappp

-InspectHOA in the News
+Rexera in the News

-n1 n1 n1 n1 n1 n1
+n1 n1 n1 n1 n1 n1 n1 n1

 Proud members of

-p1 p1 p1 p1 p1 p1 p1 p1
+p1 p1 p1 p1 p1 p1 p1 p1 p1

 What our clients say about us?